 Read more about common problems your house survey might find

 Once you’ve got your head around the results of the survey, you’ll probably be wondering about what to do next – or more important, who pays for the repair work.

 You’re not legally bound to buying the house – your offer is Subject To Contract so if the problems revealed in the survey are too detrimental to the property’s value you can always pull out.

-This is why talking to your Chartered Surveyor is so important – they’re the expert.
+This is why talking to your surveyor is so important – they’re the expert.
 If it seems like the issues will be long-term, costly or just change the way you feel about the property then you can pull out of the purchase with no issues.

 You may even be able to sell on your report to the next potential buyer, which is a great way to make your money back on the survey.

 Depending on the market, how popular the property and area are and how many offers the seller had, they may be very willing to make changes to keep the sale going forward.

 You could talk to the seller of the house to ask if they’d consider fixing the problems before you exchange contracts.
 You can even make it a point in the contract that you will only move forward if these issues are solved before exchange.
 However, it’s important to put a checking system in place, as if the sellers agree to changes and you find on moving day they haven’t made the promised changes, it is harder to chase them up.

 Put into place a checking system (or perhaps get a second survey after the changes are made) to confirm everything is in order.

 Some people would rather make the changes themselves in the property, as they can be assured they are done to the quality they expect.
 For example, if the boiler needs to be replaced, but the seller replaces it with a low cost one instead of one that would save you money long term, you’re not in a great position.